-The Bachelor's degree in Architectural Engineering Technology is a broad-based field offering numerous career opportunities in the building design and construction industries.
+The Bachelor's degree in Architectural Engineering Technology provides broad-based preparation offering numerous career opportunities in the building design and construction industries.
 Education in this area provides the opportunity for excellent salaries and the satisfaction of seeing creative designs become reality.
-Within the scope of the discipline fall such diverse areas as structural engineering; heating, ventilating, and airconditioning design; electrical and lighting design; plumbing and fire protection; design and construction management; and facilities operation, maintenance, and management.
+Within the scope of the discipline fall such diverse areas as structural engineering; heating, ventilating, and air- conditioning design; electrical and lighting design; plumbing and fire protection; design and construction management; and facilities operation, maintenance, and management.